 What is the difference between a rock and metal guitar tone?

 Rock uses less gain and a more forward midrange, keeping chords dynamic and crunchy rather than tightly compressed.
-Metal uses higher gain, a tube-screamer boost for chug articulation, and a tighter, more scooped voicing.
+A metal guitar tone uses higher gain, a tube-screamer boost for chug articulation, and a tighter, more scooped voicing.

 Should I scoop the mids for a rock tone?